Reda96R/pipex/README.md

 fork() will help us run two processes in one single program, it is responsible of creating the child out of the original process, it returns an int value, that can be :

-- 0 : if the child process is created,
+- n = 0 : if the child process is created,
-- > 0 : if it is the parent process,
+- n > 0 : if it is the parent process,
-- < 0 : if there is an error.
+- n < 0 : if there is an error.

 ## How does piping work ?